Want to see the top tennis players in the world?

 Premium Seating at Value Prices

 The trick is to buy these cheap Arthur Ashe tickets, but DON'T sit in the nosebleeds section in Ashe!
-You'll have a better view of the NY city skyline than the ant-sized players a mile below you.
-But you see, unlike Grounds passes and Armstrong tickets that do not allow you into the main stadium court, with Ashe tickets you can go anywhere.
+You'll have a better view of the New York City skyline than the ant-sized players a mile below you.

 Another great tip if you are buying last-minute tickets, is to check the resell Ticketmaster exchange market.
 This is because Ticketmaster allows fans to "auction" their unused ticket if they cannot go or if they have an extra.

 They get money back if their ticket gets sold, and you can usually get a great deal from a season ticket holder who cannot attend all sessions.
-Sometimes even so-called "sold-out sessions" can be bought here.
+Sometimes, even so-called "sold-out sessions" can be bought here.
 You will know the tickets are legitimate because it is sold and controlled directly by Ticketmaster.
 Fans can even email their electronic tickets.

 All other courts (other than Armstrong and the new Grandstand stadium) have a smaller reserved seating area but most of the seats use a "first-come, first-serve" system.
 This means if you get in line early (gates open at 11AM and the EAST gate is the least crowded out of all of them), anyone can literally run to the Grandstand court (3rd biggest stadium court) and get Front Row seats!